-The Bilingual Authorization equips bilingual teachers with effective, research-based bilingual - bicultural instructional strategies and is valued by employers.
-The bilingual authorization can be added to any credential and provides eight units of masters level credit.
+The Bilingual Authorization equips bilingual teachers with effective, research-based bilingual - bicultural instructional strategies that is valued by employers.
+The bilingual authorization is offered in conjunction with the credential program options or added to any credential.
+Both options offer transferable units of masters-level credit.

-Candidates for a Bilingual Authorization must hold a prerequisite teaching credential or be recommended for an acceptable teaching credential simultaneously.
-The following credentials are acceptable as prerequisite or simultaneous teaching authorizations: Single Subject, Multiple Subjects or Education Specialist teaching credentials or the equivalent.
-In order to obtain their Bilingual Authorization, candidates must be fluent in Spanish and be able to pass the CSET Languages Other Than English (LOTE) III Exam in Spanish Language and Communication prior to issuance of the authorization.
-This CSET replaces the bilingual assessment through Extended Learning.
+The following credentials are acceptable as prerequisite or simultaneous teaching authorizations: Multiple-Subject, Middle Level, Single-Subject, Special Education, and Integrated Credential Program options or the equivalent.
+To obtain the Bilingual Authorization, candidates must be fluent in Spanish and be able to pass the CSET Languages Other Than English (LOTE), Section III (Spanish: Language and Communication) prior to issuance of the authorization.

 EDUC 653 – Biliteracy Education I: Contexts for Learning Syllabus (3 units)